BrendaHaight/task-board/README.md

 ## Acknowledgments

-The task board application was created based on the requirements provided as part of a coding challenge or project assignment.
+The task board application was created based on the requirements provided as part of a coding challenge assignment.
 It serves as a simple yet effective tool for managing project tasks in a collaborative environment.